Virtual teamwork is a reality for many offices.

 Scheduling snafus – multiple projects, teams, and time zones can be a recipe for disaster if bottlenecks and overbookings aren’t caught ahead of time.
 Especially if your PM is still using Excel for your project management.

 Management issues – this kind of team structure requires significant trust and isn’t well suited for micromanagers.
 Plus, without “hiring and firing” power, managers may find it difficult to motivate some employees.

 However intimidating these challenges are there are some surefire ways to overcome them.
 And many of these difficulties can be mitigated by following some virtual team management tips.

-There are dozens of tips and management hacks for making sure you have the most effective virtual team.
+There are dozens of tips and management techniques for making sure you have the most effective virtual team.
 To make it simple, we have narrowed it down to the 3 important things to keep in mind.

 Although every company has their own unique challenges, there can be a lot to learn from how others effectively manage their virtually dispersed teams.
 Seeing what others experience can be a useful guide, as it can highlight many of the likely pitfalls, while also inspiring how to move forward.